rsamwilson2323-cloud/rpg-car-game/README.md

 🌲 FOREST
 ```

-This allows the world to change gradually rather than switching instantly between environments.
+The transition is based on the vehicle's position in the world instead of switching environments instantly.

 ---

 # 🌊 Water System

-The terrain includes a configurable water level.
+The world includes a configurable water level.

 When the vehicle enters water:

 * Vehicle movement is affected
+* Additional drag is applied
+* Vehicle speed is reduced
+* Splash effects can appear
 * Physics behavior changes
-* Water particles can appear
-* Splash effects are generated
-* Vehicle speed is damped

-The game applies additional drag while the vehicle is below the configured water threshold.
+Water has animated shader-based surface variation.

 ---

 # 💦 Water Splash Effects

-When the vehicle drives through water at sufficient speed, splash particles are generated around contacting wheels.
+Driving through water at sufficient speed produces wheel splash particles.

-Splash effects include:
+The splash system supports configurable:

+* Emission rate
+* Minimum speed
-* Particle emission
+* Particle size
+* Size variation
+* Lifetime
+* Opac­ity
+* Spread
-* Velocity spread
+* Velocity
 * Upward force
-* Lifetime
-* Size variation
 * Drag
-* Configurable colors
+* Particle color

-The splash system can be enabled or disabled through the Settings panel.
+Splash effects can be enabled or disabled from the settings panel.

 ---

-# 💨 Dust System
+# 💨 Dust Effects

-Driving across dry terrain can generate dust particles behind the wheels.
+Driving over dry terrain can generate dust behind the vehicle.

 Dust emission depends on:

 * Vehicle speed
 * Wheel contact
-* Minimum speed threshold
+* Minimum speed
 * Emission rate
-* Particle lifetime
 * Particle size
+* Lifetime
+* Spread
-* Velocity spread
+* Velocity
 * Upward force
 * Drag

-The system automatically avoids normal dust emission while the vehicle is in water.
+Dust is automatically reduced/avoided while the vehicle is in water.

----

-# 🌬️ Ambient Wind Dust

-The world also contains ambient wind-driven dust particles.
+The world also includes ambient wind-driven dust for additional environmental movement.

-These particles are spawned around the vehicle and updated continuously to create additional environmental movement.

-This adds subtle motion to otherwise static terrain.

 ---